rethinkdb/rethinkdb/src/jsproc/README.md

 # Spawner process startup

-When RethinkDB is invoked, if the command requested might require running JS code (ie. if it involves calling `serve()`; as of 2012-07-11, this means `main_rethinkdb_porcelain()` and `main_rethinkdb_serve()`), before `run_in_thread_pool()` is called, fork off a process by calling `spawner_t::create()`.
+When RethinkDB is invoked, if the command requested might require running JS code (ie. calls `serve()`), before we call `run_in_thread_pool()`, we call `spawner_t::create()`.

-Before forking, we create a pair of unix domain sockets.
-The parent gets one end and the child the other.
-The parent process continues as usual, becoming the RethinkDB "engine process".
+`spawner_t::create()` creates a pair of unix domain sockets and forks.
+The parent process gets one socket and the child the other.
+The parent returns from `spawner_t::create()` and becomes the RethinkDB "engine process".
 The child becomes a "spawner process".
 The spawner loops, receiving file descriptors from the engine (unix domain sockets can send & receive open file descriptors).
 For each fd received, it forks off a worker process with that fd, and sends the worker's PID back to the engine.
 The new worker receives a single "job" (see below) from the engine over this fd and runs it.
 The job can use the fd to communicate with the engine.

+In total, there are three kinds of process: the "engine" parent process, the "spawner" child process, and the "worker" grandchild processes.

 Note that although we `fork()`, we never call `exec()` or a variant: all processes involved are images of the same RethinkDB binary.

-In sum, there are three kinds of process: the "engine" parent process, the "spawner" child process, and the "worker" grandchild processes.

 # Jobs and pools

-A "job" is a unit of work that runs in a worker process and communicates with the engine via a unix socket.
+A "job" runs in a worker process and communicates with the engine via a unix socket.
 It must be serializable so we can send it to the worker.

 The spawner is very simple: it spawns a worker running a single job when the engine requests it.
 The worker dies when the job completes.
-Pools wrap the spawner to provide pooling of workers, multiplexing of jobs, and error condition handling.
+"Pools" wrap the spawner to provide pooling of workers, multiplexing of jobs, and error condition handling.
 Each thread gets its own pool of workers.
 The "initial job" that a pool's workers are spawned with is a "job-running job": it loops accepting jobs from the engine and running them.

 # Death handling